Can you sign a quantum state?: Quantum Signcryption: Basic Ideas

-We denote the analogous construction of public- (resp., symmetric-) key quantum encryption by $\PiKEMP$ (resp., \PiKEMS).
 A special case of this hybrid construction was proposed by Barnum et al.~\cite{BCG+02} (Section 5.1), but without any security definitions or proofs.
 We will later formally examine the security of this construction in various settings, and for various choices of $\Pi^\SC$ and $\Pi^\SKQE$.